erkanyeter/demo_blog/packages/cache/releases/0.0.1/README.md

 #### $this->cache->replace($key, $value, $expiration_time);

-Replaces the values and expiration time of the given key
+Replaces the values and expiration time of the given key.

 #### $this->cache->clean();